nishantgit16/Elevate-labs/Task_1/README.md

-💺 Titanic Dataset - Exploratory Data Analysis (EDA) & Preprocessing
+💺 Titanic Dataset - EDA & Preprocessing

-Project Overview
+📌 Project Overview

 This notebook performs Exploratory Data Analysis (EDA) and essential preprocessing on the Titanic dataset to prepare it for machine learning tasks.

-Key steps include:
+🔧 Key Steps:

-Data Cleaning
+Data Cleaning and Feature Removal

 Visualizing Distributions and Patterns